triton-inference-server/server/docs/customization_guide/deploy.md

 Directory where backend shared libraries are found.

 > [!Warning]
-> Access to add or remove files from the backends directory
+> Access to add or remove files from the backend directory
 > must be access controlled.
 Adding untrusted files
 > can lead to arbitrarty code execution.